Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Methodology

 \subsection{Autoencoders}

+Among prior works, \citet{bagheri2025modelingvisualmemorabilityassessment} use reconstruction losses from a VGG16-based autoencoder fine-tuned on all MemCat images for 1 epoch, using batch size 1, and reaches 0.45 Spearman's correlation coefficient with memorability. \citet{qilin} also explore a sparse coding approach again using VGG16 and report 0.33 Pearson's correlation on the dataset introduced by \citet{photomem}.

-We experiment with \textbf{ViTMAE}, a pretrained masked autoencoder based on ViT, which was trained on ImageNet1k~\cite{imagenet}.
-We use its base and large versions.\footnote{HuggingFace models for ViTMAE base: `facebook/vit-mae-base', large: `facebook/vit-mae-large'.} We compute autoencoder reconstruction loss for images with 75\% of image patches masked, as this ratio was shown to be optimal~\cite{vitmae}.
+We experiment with \textbf{ViTMAE}, a pretrained masked autoencoder based on ViT, which was trained on ImageNet1k~\citep{imagenet}.
+We use its base and large versions (`facebook/vit-mae-base' and `facebook/vit-mae-large').
+We compute autoencoder reconstruction loss for images with 75\% of image patches masked, as this ratio was shown to be optimal~\citep{vitmae}.
 As MemCat includes 5617 images from ImageNet, we also conduct experiments where we discard this subset and report the correlation for the rest of MemCat ($N=4383$).

-Additionally, we train \textbf{our own sparse autoencoders} that take in image representations from CLIP and SigLIP2.\footnote{The representations obtained from DINOv2 did not result in meaningful correlation scores when utilized as input to our autoencoders.} For the CLIP-based autoencoder, we use the [CLS] from the last layer of the vision encoder, while for SigLIP2, we opt for the pooled output as mentioned in Section~\ref{extractinternal}.
+Additionally, we train \textbf{our own sparse autoencoders} that take in image representations from CLIP and SigLIP2.\footnote{Using DINOv2 representations as input to our autoencoders yielded only weak correlation ($0.26$), suggesting that language supervision helps capture memorability-related semantics better.} For the CLIP-based autoencoder, we use the [CLS] from the last layer of the vision encoder, while for SigLIP2, we opt for the pooled output as mentioned previously.

-Our autoencoder consists of a linear layer that projects the image representation to a vector of dimensionality 100, ReLU, and a second linear layer that projects back to the dimensions of the image representation.
-We use Mean-Squared Error Loss as the autoencoder's reconstruction loss and a weighted sparsity penalty (L1 loss) to encourage the model to create sparse latent representations, constraining the sum of absolute values in the bottleneck.
-In our memorability correlation analyses, we use the reconstruction loss.
+Our autoencoder consists of a linear layer, $W_{enc}$, that projects an image representation, $y$, to a vector of dimensionality 100, ReLU, and a second linear layer, $W_{dec}$, that projects back to the dimensions of the image representation:

+We use Mean-Squared Error Loss (MSE) as the autoencoder's reconstruction loss and a weighted sparsity penalty (L1 loss) to encourage the model to create sparse latent representations $z$, constraining the sum of absolute values in the bottleneck of the autoencoder (to aid interpretability, not correlation).
+In our memorability correlation analyses, we only use the reconstruction loss.